drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

 SELECT pets from owners_pets;
 ```

-6. Now, let's say you only want the owners and the names of their pets.
-Use a CROSS JOIN to join the owners with the array of pets, then just select the data you want to see.
+8. Let's say you only want the owners and the names of their pets.
+Use a CROSS JOIN to join the owners with the array of pets, then select the data you want to see.

 ```
 WITH owners_pets as (SELECT